- IP Subnetting Cheat Sheet, including CIDR Cheat Sheet

 - 11000000.10101000.00000010.00001111 — IP address (192.168.2.15)

 - 11111111.11111111.11111111.00000000 — Subnet mask (255.255.255.0)

-- As you can see above, there are the first three octets (24 bits) that make up the network address and the last octet (8 bits) that make up the host address.
+- As you can see above, the first three octets (24 bits) make up the network address, and the last octet (8 bits) makes up the host address.
 This gives you these things:

 - 11000000.10101000.00000010.00000000 — Network address (192.168.2.0)

 - The network address is 192.168.2.0, and the host address is 0.0.0.15.
 When a packet with a destination address of 192.168.2.15 arrives on the 192.168.2.0 subnet, your computer will receive and process it.